inversion-api/inversion-engine/README.md

 # rckt_snooze

 ## Logging
- * Logging is expecting the use of Logback - the service implementing Snooze will be responsible for providing their own logback.xml config file!
+ * Snooze uses logback, but it is not configured out of the box - the service implementing Snooze will be responsible for providing their own logback.xml config file!

 # Reserved Query Parameters